 - Lay out a piece of baking paper to spread the toffee mixture onto once cooked

 - Heat the maple syrup in a small saucepan until foamy bubbles form.
-Turn down the head and keep tilting the pan to stop it sticking.
+Turn down the heat and keep tilting the pan to stop it sticking.

 - Once it thickens test the consistency by dropping a small amount in a bowl of cold water, the toffee should form into a small soft ball.